Home

 Understanding IEP Goals

-Since IDEA does not dictate what should be addressed in the IEP, the details are up to the team.
-This gives the IEP team great flexibility to develop what is appropriate for each child.
+IEP goals are the specific details in your child's plan that describe what they should accomplish during the school year.
+Since IDEA does not dictate what should be addressed in a child's plan, the details are up to the IEP team.
+The law is specifically written in vague terms to give the team great flexibility when developing what is appropriate for each individual child.

-The first component in developing goals is to determine your child’s current level of performance.
-This is written in the IEP by the special education teacher or caseworker and explains how your child is currently functioning with regards to academics and social behavior.
-The plan should state the expectations for your child’s performance as well as what support or service they will receive.
-It should also address specific academic subjects or social, behavioral or emotional issues.
+The first component in developing goals is to determine the child’s current level of performance.
+This is written in the IEP by the special education teacher or caseworker and explains how the child is currently functioning with regards to academics and social behavior.

 Normally, the child’s classroom teacher is responsible for implementing the IEP.
 Specialists can also be held accountable.
 These include speech therapists, occupational or physical therapists, school counselors, psychologists, resource specialists or special day teachers.